Updated: April 30, 2020

 The president has signed it into law.

-Discover how Americans abroad can can access the aid.
+Discover how Americans abroad can access aid.

 I want to thank Democrats Abroad and the Democrats Abroad Taxation Task Force for providing the information in this post and for all their efforts on behalf of all Americans abroad.